bridgecrewio/checkov-theme-2/Basics/custom-policies/create-custom-policy-yaml-attribute-check-and-composite.md

 {
   "type": "info",
   "title": "Note",
-  "body": "Bridgecrew's Custom Policies in code utilize the Terraform attribute library and syntax.\nThese policies are checked during scans of both buildtime and runtime resources and for all supported cloud providers."
+  "body": "Prisma Cloud's Custom Policies in code utilize the Terraform attribute library and syntax.\nThese policies are checked during scans of both buildtime and runtime resources and for all supported cloud providers."
 }
 [/block]
 ###Attribute - Example